Dr. Shirley's History Pages

 - AD 500

-- The German tribe of the Marcomanni leaves Bohemia and settles in Bavaria;
+- The German tribe of the Marcomanni left Bohemia and settled in Bavaria

-Lombards invade and settle in the region north of the River Danube;
+Lombards invaded and settled in the region north of the River Danube

-Battle of Badon Hill - Britons defeat the Saxons.
-The British leader may be the prototype for the legends of King Arthur;
+Battle of Badon Hill - Britons defeated the Saxons.
+The British leader may be the prototype for the legends of King Arthur

 First plans of Vatican